 You can also provide value to your clients by sharing reputable third party content, such as links to law journals.
 Only curate from trusted sources that your readers may find useful.

-Lastly, don’t be a spammy sender.
-Be educational, not promotional.
-Spammy subject and intros erode trust and may cause filters to block your emails.
+Lastly, be educational, not promotional.
+Promotional subject lines erode trust and may cause filters to block your emails.
+To avoid spam filters, look at this list of common spam trigger words and avoid using them in your subject lines.

 Repurposing from Your “Publications” Tab